EXCCoin/exccd/dcrec/secp256k1/README.md

-In addition, sub packages are provided to produce, verify, parse, and serialize ECDSA signatures and EC-Schnorr-DCRv0 (a custom Schnorr-based signature scheme specific to Decred) signatures.
+In addition, sub packages are provided to produce, verify, parse, and serialize ECDSA signatures and EC-Schnorr-DCRv0 (a custom Schnorr-based signature scheme specific to Exchangecoin) signatures.
 See the README.md files in the relevant sub packages for more details about those aspects.

 An overview of the features provided by this package are as follows: